niallpcarroll/walking-galway-history/README.md

 All images - background photographs and gallery images - are my own.

 ### Acknowledgments
 I wish to acknowledge the support given by Code Institute staff and my peers throughout this project.
-I also acknowledge the invaluable advice and guidance given by my mentor, Mr Dario
+I also acknowledge the invaluable advice and guidance given by my mentor, Mr Dario Carrasquel.